Top 5 Pros and Cons of CrossFit Training

 It was all good news till now, but everything has its pros and cons.
 Now let’s see the bad side of CrossFit.
 Optimizing our training to minimize the negative side effects can be a great area for improving overall health and preventing injury.

 The effects of CF training will be very individual.
-The point is to prevent overtraining, perform higher-quality reps with proper form and listen to your body.
-For some people 1-2 CF workouts per week will be great, for others at lower fitness levels, CrossFit workouts may disrupt the endocrine system, cause musculoskeletal injuries, damage the kidneys and spike up cortisol levels.
+The point is to prevent overtraining, perform higher-quality reps with proper form, and listen to your body.
+For some people 1-2 CF workouts per week will be great, for others at lower fitness levels, CrossFit workouts may disrupt the endocrine system, cause musculoskeletal injuries, damage the kidneys, and spike up cortisol levels.

-Point is, Individualization is important – HOW MUCH, HOW LONG, FOR WHO, WHEN, and WHY are extremely important questions when considering CrossFit Training.
+The point is, Individualization is important – HOW MUCH, HOW LONG, FOR WHO, WHEN, and WHY are extremely important questions when considering CrossFit Training.

 1. Higher Risk of Injury

 The biggest con or negative side of CrossFit training is injury.
 This isn’t just an occurrence in over-trained, professional athletes.
-Matter of fact, many new-comers in their 30s, 40s, and 50s aren’t properly fit to sustain such a physical effort.
+Matter of fact, many newcomers in their 30s, 40s, and 50s aren’t properly fit to sustain such a physical effort.
 If you combine that with incorrect form (which IS the case with many) you get a recipe for disaster.

 One of the best studies conducted to analyze the incidence of injury in participants training CrossFit is this 4-Year analysis.
 Out of 3049 participants, 30.5% experienced (reportedly) an injury in the past 12 months.
 That’s a third!
 39% Shoulders, 36% back, 15% knees, and 11-12% wrists and elbows.
 (13)